ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/localization.rst

 Human-readable time
 -------------------

-For a common human-reabable date format conforming to ExpressionEngine's :doc:`default time formatting setting </cp/admin/localization_settings>`, use the ``Localize::human_time`` method.
+For a common human-readable date format conforming to ExpressionEngine's :doc:`default time formatting setting </cp/admin/localization_settings>`, use the ``Localize::human_time`` method.
 This method is most commonly used to express dates in the control panel.